ppinard/ebsd-image/doc/index.rst

 Installation package for Windows, Mac OS and Linux Debian are available to :ref:`download`, as well as a Java executable jar.
 For more information, please refer to the :ref:`documentation` page.
-To collaborate to this project, please visit the :ref:`collaboration` page or our SourceForge :sf-link:`project website <home>`.

 .. image:: /images/screenshot.png
    :align: center